kimaero/docker-dokuwiki/README.md

 [DokuWiki](https://www.dokuwiki.org/dokuwiki) docker container with preinstalled NGINX and Supervisord.

-Configuration are similar to [istepanov/dokuwiki](https://hub.docker.com/r/istepanov/dokuwiki/), but with bootstrap3 template and a number of useful plugins preinstalled.
+Configuration is similar to [istepanov/dokuwiki](https://hub.docker.com/r/istepanov/dokuwiki/), but with bootstrap3 template and a number of useful plugins preinstalled.

 ### How to run